OilXCoin/OilXCoin/README.md

 Please note that our ERC-20 token has not yet been deployed.
 The official launch on the Ethereum blockchain will be announced through our official channels.

-The NFT contract available in this repository is part of our limited restriced private sale.
+The NFT contract available in this repository is part of our limited, restricted private sale.

 ## Addresses